TebogoRaf/Dealership-Webpage/README.md

-# Dealership-Webpage
+# Personal Details and Calculator
-The application advertises a dealership that is soon to be opened
+The application allows you to make calculations and also register yourself